wmnsk/go-pfcp/README.md

 3. and see the outcome on server

-It starts listening again after responding to client.
+It starts listening again after responding to the client.

 ```shell-session
 go-pfcp/examples/heartbeat/hb-server$ go run main.go